Khoawawa/Torrent-like-application/README.md

 Thus, the tracker search that file in the torrent and sort the neighbors which own this file based on their upload frequency list, the more a node uploads, the more chance it has for being selected.
 Then a fixed number of neighboring peers are selected for node *i* for later to request that file from them.
-Next, node *i* request that file from those neighboring peers, and conduct a UDP connection for getting a chunk of file from that peer.
+Next, node *i* request that file from those neighboring peers, and conduct a TCP connection for getting a chunk of file from that peer.
   ```
   torrent -setMode download <filename>
+  torrent -setMode download_magnet <magnet_text>
   ```
 - **exit - (Optional mode):**
 An optional mode named **exit** has also implemented which is used for letting tracker know that a node has left the